Abundance for slc surfaces over arbitrary fields: Introduction

-The purpose of this article is to extend the Abundance theorem to slc surfaces over any field of positive characteristic.
-We prove: \begin{theorem_intro} Let $(S,\Delta)$ be an slc surface pair and $f\colon S\to B$ a projective morphism where $B$ is separated of finite type over a field $k$ of positive characteristic.
-Assume that $K_{S}+\Delta$ is $f$-nef; then it is $f$-semi-ample. \end{theorem_intro}
+\begin{theorem_intro} Let $(S,\Delta)$ be an slc surface pair and $f\colon S\to B$ a projective morphism, where $B$ is quasi-projective over a field of positive characteristic.
+Assume that $K_{S}+\Delta$ is $f\!$-nef; then it is $f\!$-semi-ample. \end{theorem_intro}

-Let us sketch the proof in the case $B$ is the spectrum of a field.
-Abundance holds over arbitrary fields for lc surface pairs by the work of Tanaka \cite{Tanaka_Abundance_for_lc_surfaces_over_imperfect_fields}.
-Thus if $(\bar{S},\bar{D}+\bar{\Delta})$ is the normalization of $(S,\Delta)$, since $K_S+\Delta$ pullbacks to $K_{\bar{S}}+\bar{D}+\bar{\Delta}$ the latter is semi-ample.
+Let us sketch the proof in the case where $B$ is the spectrum of a field.
+Abundance holds over arbitrary fields for lc surface pairs by the work of Tanaka~\cite{Tanaka_Abundance_for_lc_surfaces_over_imperfect_fields}.
+Thus if $(\bar{S},\bar{D}+\bar{\Delta})$ is the normalization of $(S,\Delta)$, since $K_S+\Delta$ pull backs to $K_{\bar{S}}+\bar{D}+\bar{\Delta}$, the latter is semi-ample.
 We have to find a way to descend semi-ampleness along the normalization.